Code-4-Community/c4c-dev-docs/docs/dev-environment-setup/setup-backend.md

 ### Start a Local Postgres Database
 1. Start pgAdmin4
-2. Create a database named exactly `speak-for-the-trees` or `lucy's-love-bus`
+2. Create a database named exactly `speak-for-the-trees` or `lucys-love-bus`

 ### Update the Secret Files
 1. Open the downloaded repo in IntelliJ